aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/common-questions.md

 import TabItem from '@theme/TabItem';

 # Common questions

-## What is a resource account?

-A [resource account](../../move/move-on-aptos/resource-accounts.md) is an [Account](../../concepts/accounts/) that's used to store and manage resources independent of a user.
-It can be used as a simple storage account or it can be utilized to programmatically manage resources from within a smart contract.

 ## How are resource accounts created?

 Let's review the two functions used to create resource accounts and what they return.

-First off, note that both creation functions allow for the input of a `seed` byte vector for the [ensuing hash used to compute the resource address](#how-is-the-address-for-a-resource-account-derived).
+First off, note that both creation functions allow for the input of a [**seed**](./common-questions.md#whats-a-seed) byte vector for the [ensuing hash used to compute the resource address](#how-is-the-address-for-a-resource-account-derived).

 <Tabs groupId="creation">
   <TabItem value="account.move" label="account.move">